dmnkfr/Final_Assessment3/Codebook.md

 - Appropriately label the data set with descriptive variable names using __gsub()__
         - rename column 2 to "activity"
         - rename "Acc" to "Accelerometer",
-        - rename "Gyro"to"Gyroscope",
+        - rename "Gyro" to "Gyroscope",
-        - rename "BodyBody"to"Body",
+        - rename "BodyBody" to "Body",
-        - rename "Mag"to"Magnitude",
+        - rename "Mag" to "Magnitude",
-        - rename "^t"to"Time",
+        - rename "^t" to "Time",
-        - rename "^f"to"Frequency",
+        - rename "^f" to "Frequency",
-        - rename "tBody"to"TimeBody",
+        - rename "tBody" to "TimeBody",
-        - rename "-mean()"to"Mean"
+        - rename "-mean()" to "Mean"
-        - rename "-std()"to"STD"
+        - rename "-std()" to "STD"
-        - rename "-freq()"to"Frequency"
+        - rename "-freq()" to "Frequency"
-        - rename "angle"to"Angle"
+        - rename "angle" to "Angle"
-        - rename "gravity"to"Gravity"
+        - rename "gravity" to "Gravity"